walker84837/kyori-component-json/src/introduction.md

 In order to understand how to use this library, you should be familiar with Minecraft's text components.
 These components enable you to send and display rich, interactive text to players.

 This format is used in various parts of the game like written books, signs, command messages (e.g., `/tellraw` and `/title`), and other UI elements.

+Minecraft still uses JSON text components in places like Adventure, plugins, and commands such as `/tellraw`.
+These systems expect plain JSON and work the same as before.
+However, starting in Java Edition 1.21.5, Minecraft now stores text components inside NBT data using SNBT instead of JSON.

+This means JSON is still correct for commands and network usage, but components embedded in NBT, such as books, signs, or block/entity data, must be converted to SNBT (in our case, the *server* does this for us).

 ### Structure